-Sybase IQ Network Client for Linux contains the components required for connection to a network server.
+Sybase IQ Network Client for Linux contains the components required for connection to a network server, including JDBC and ODBC connectivity.
 The 32-bit client is compatible with IQ servers on all supported server platforms; there is no 64-bit client.